Fellowships

 • Applicants must hold at least a bachelor’s degree or equivalent.

 A PhD is not required for university-based applicants, though successful candidates from academia typically hold an advanced degree.
-The program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship begins.
-For candidates from academia and the private sector looking to go into government, preference is given to candidates with no significant work experience in the U.S. government or at an international organization.
+The IAF program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship begins.
+The program is intended to be a transformational experience that gives awardees the opportunity to work in a setting substantially different from their current employment.
+For candidates from academia and the private sector, preference is given to candidates with no significant prior work experience in the U.S. government or at an international organization.
+For candidates from the federal government or U.S. military, preference is given to candidates who can contribute to CFR's RealEcon Initiative, China Strategy Initiative, and technology and climate initiatives.

 2019 IAF Keynote